vitaly-t/sub-events/README.md

 ### Browser

-Including `./sub-events/dist` in your HTML will give you access to all types under `subEvents` namespace:
+When using directly inside HTML, you can access all types under `subEvents` namespace:

 ```html
 <script src="./node_modules/sub-events/dist"></script>